kdbrian/kdbrian/README.md

+## Am currently
+- Working on a solution targetting Travellers, drivers and car owners in general.
+Live at [Tow](https://incomparable-duckanoo-71e423.netlify.app/)
+- Looking forward to launch a startup later this year.
+Currently gathering a team for the MVP.
+- Still learning Android & Backend development with the touch of AI.

 ### Career Objective
 I don't plan to write code my entire life, especially with recent trends in AI and ML.
 I aspire to extend my career far and wide to become a Site Reliability Engineer at a well established enterprise.
 Everyday am moving 1% ahead of in my progress.
 I foresee a world full of challenges that only humans percieve but with the help of modern tools we are able to tackle them with ease and fast.